Automated Conjecture Resolution with Formal Verification: Introduction

 The remainder of the paper is organized as follows.
-In \Cref{sec:related}, we review related work on agents for natural language and formal reasoning. \Cref{sec:overview} provides an overview of our framework.
-Experimental results for informal proof generation are presented in \Cref{sec:rethlas_results}, while formalization results are discussed in \Cref{sec:archon_results}.
+In \Cref{sec:related}, we review related work on agents for natural language and formal reasoning. \Cref{sec:overview} provides an overview of our framework. \Cref{sec:anderson_results} presents the automated resolution of Anderson's open problem, covering both Rethlas's natural-language proof and Archon's formalization in Lean~4. \Cref{sec:add_results} discusses the capabilities of the two agents separately on additional research-level problems.
 Finally, \Cref{sec:concl} concludes the paper.